nigeltao/nigeltao.github.io/blog/2022/zstandard-part-1-concepts.md

 ```

 The fifth column provides the implicit Raw Match Offset for the explicit Cooked
 Match Offset.
-The first column provides Sequence numbers for cross-referencing
+The first column provides Sequence Numbers for cross-referencing
 a Sequence with the "Offset Input Literals Matches" table further above.
 For
 example, seq23's match corresponds to: